GeorgeVourkas/AIRecipeGenerator/README.md

 # 🍳 AI Recipe Generator - Chef Claude

 This is my personal React application that generates recipes using **Claude AI**, affectionately named **Chef Claude**.
-It demonstrates AI-powered recipe creation with a clean, modern, and fully responsive UI built using **React** and **Tailwind CSS**.
+It demonstrates AI-powered recipe creation with a clean, modern, and fully responsive UI.

 ---

 ## Features

 - AI-powered recipe generation with **Chef Claude**
+- Quickly find recipes based on ingredients you have
+- Fast, clean, and simple interface
 - Responsive design for all devices
-- Smooth scrolling and interactive navigation
-- Clean and minimal layout
 - Save, view, and explore generated recipes
-- Contact section with direct links to email and social media

 ---

 ## Technologies Used